matgorka/extcl/README.md

 ## Installation

 Download the source code from releases.
 Then install it just like any other package.
+The minimum required version of Tcl is 8.6.

 ## Package usage